Credit-Based vs. Discount-Based Congestion Pricing: A Comparison Study: CBCP and DBCP Policies

-If $\boldalpha = 0$, all users receive zero discount and are thus ineligible.
-Thus, when $\boldalpha = 0$, the DBCP equilibrium concept reduces to the concept of the Nash equilibrium flow for non-atomic congestion games in which participating users have heterogeneous VoTs \cite{Roughgarden2010AlgorithmicGameTheory}.
+If $\boldalpha = 0$, all users receive zero discount, and thus the DBCP equilibrium concept reduces to the concept of the Nash equilibrium flow for non-atomic congestion games in which participating users have heterogeneous VoTs \citep{Cole2003PricingNetworkEdgesforHeterogeneousSelfishUsers}.